 EYE OF THE TIGER

-The warm sweat slowly drips from my forehead as the claret ichor pours profusely from my nose.
-I sharply bite down on my gum-shield like a tiger locked on to a defenceless fawn.
-Ding-ding.
-The bell rings and I stand to attention, like an exhausted, ancient warrior on the fields of battle.
-My enemy stands before me, ready to beat me to a pulp.
-Defeat?
-I do not recognise the meaning of the word.
-I shall be carried out on my shield before I surrender.
-Victory at all costs, victory in spite of all terror, victory however long and hard the hard may be; for without victory there is no survival.
+Round 6 briskly comes to an end.
+Warm sweat drips from my forehead and claret ichor pours profusely from my nose.
+I sharply bite down on my gum shield like a tiger locked on to a defenceless fawn.
+The bell rings and I stand to attention like an exhausted, ancient warrior on the fields of battle.
+My enemy stands before me, ready to beat me to a pulp, but defeat?
+I do not recognise the meaning of the word; I shall be carried out on my shield before I surrender.